Chrysler Turbine Car: Legacy

 Nine Chrysler Turbine Cars have survived.
-Three were initially retained by Chrysler, two of which it still owns; six are on display at museums around the United States; and one is owned by a private collector.
+Initially, three were retained by Chrysler, two of which it still owns; six are on display at museums around the United States; and one is owned by a private collector.
 Chrysler has displayed one of its cars at the now closed Walter P. Chrysler Museum in Auburn Hills, Michigan.
 Five of the six cars on museum display were donated to the Detroit Historical Museum; the Henry Ford Museum in Dearborn, Michigan; the National Museum of Transportation in Kirkwood, Missouri; the Petersen Automotive Museum in Los Angeles; and the Smithsonian Institution in Washington, D.C.
 In 2005, the Detroit Historical Museum lent its car, which had been in warehouse storage, to the Gilmore Car Museum in Hickory Corners, Michigan.
 All the cars donated to museums had their fan assemblies removed to render their engines inoperable, although the car owned by the National Museum of Transportation was restored and returned to operating condition in the 1980s, allowing it to appear at car shows.

 The sixth Chrysler Turbine Car on museum display has been owned by Stahls Automotive Collection in Chesterfield, Michigan, since being acquired at auction in March 2021.
 This car was originally donated to the former Harrah Collection in Reno, Nevada, later purchased by Domino's Pizza founder Tom Monaghan, and then sold to Frank Kleptz of Fort Wayne, Indiana.
 The only other Turbine Car ever to be privately owned is in the collection of comedian and television host Jay Leno, who purchased one of the three cars originally retained by Chrysler in 2009.
 Leno's car was featured in the BBC television show James May's Cars of the People.
 Both his car and the car now owned by Stahls Automotive Collection are operational.